yisroelshulman/coding_challenges/wc_tool/README.md

 ```c
 ./ccwc [file/directory]
 ```
 By default running the program without any flags will print the line, word, and byte count respectively.
 When there is more than one file in the arguments the tool will add the name of the file associated with the count on each line and print an additional line with the totals.
-When the is no file in the arguments it will read from standard in.
+When there is no file in the arguments it will read from stdin.

 The flags that can be used to select which counts to print.
 The order is always: line, word, character, byte.
 * `-c` - to print the byte count